Ludv1k/Oppdrag-4/documentation.md

 ## Friday 24.01
 * NOT DOCUMENTATION: registering a new book make it the same way as registering a new user
-* plz get done with login!!! holy theres so much i need to do and im just gonna continue writing because river is laughing
+* plz get done with login!!!